 Decrease in management fees \$(8,370)(1)

-Decrease in short-term incentive compensation expense 3,298(2)
+Increase in overhead expense (768)(2)

-Decrease in amortization expense 987(3)
+Decrease in short-term incentive compensation expense 3,298(3)

-Increase in overhead expense (768)(4)
+Decrease in amortization expense 987(4)

 Decrease in long-term incentive compensation expense 939(5)

 Other (31)

 \$(3,945)

-(1) The decrease in management fees was primarily due to a \$5,860 decrease in management fees from external customers resulting from a 22.5% decrease in the size of the managed fleet primarily due to our acquisitions throughout 2012 of 155,000 TEU of containers that we previously managed and a \$6,278 decrease in intersegment acquisition fees received from our Container Ownership segment primarily due to a decrease in the amount of owned container purchases, partially offset by a \$3,768 increase in inter-segment management fees received from our Container Ownership segment due to the increased size of the owned container fleet.
+(1) The decrease in management fees was primarily due to a \$5,860 decrease in management fees from external customers resulting from a 22.5% decrease in the size of the managed fleet primarily due to our acquisitions throughout 2012 of 155,000 TEU of containers that we previously managed and a \$6,278 decrease in inter-segment acquisition fees received from our Container Ownership segment primarily due to a decrease in the amount of owned container purchases, partially offset by a \$3,768 increase in inter-segment management fees received from our Container Ownership segment due to an increase in the size and a decline in the profitability of the owned container fleet.
 Inter-segment management fees and acquisition fees are eliminated in consolidation.